Paycom Center: History

-On August 26, 2010, the franchise, by then renamed the Oklahoma City Thunder, announced that they had begun negotiating naming rights to its home arena with new potential partners.
+On August 26, 2010, the franchise, by then renamed the Oklahoma City Thunder, announced that it had begun negotiating naming rights to its home arena with new potential partners.
 The facility was called the Ford Center and signage throughout the building remained intact during the negotiation period.
 The Thunder previously had discussions with the Oklahoma Ford Dealers; however, a new agreement could not be reached.
 As a result of the failed negotiation with the Oklahoma Ford Dealers, the Thunder decided to terminate the existing naming rights agreement, which was allowed under the original contract.
 On October 21, 2010, because of the ongoing negotiation for the naming rights for the arena, and because of its failed negotiation with the Oklahoma Ford Dealers, it was announced that the arena would be called the Oklahoma City Arena.
 The new name was used temporarily until naming rights were settled.

 On July 22, 2011, a 12-year naming rights partnership between the Oklahoma City Thunder and Chesapeake Energy Corporation was announced.
-The agreement has an initial annual cost of $3 million with a 3% annual escalation.
-As part of the deal, the arena will be renamed Chesapeake Energy Arena.
+The agreement had an initial annual cost of $3 million with a 3% annual escalation.
+As part of the deal, the arena was renamed Chesapeake Energy Arena.
 Also, Chesapeake Energy was allowed to place its branding throughout the building, on prominent premium places on the high-definition scoreboard, and on new state-of-the-art interior and exterior digital signs.
 Most of the new signs were in place before the start of the Thunder's 2011–12 season.
-The company filed for chapter 11 bankruptcy on June 28, 2020, with a debt of $9 billion, with the effect on the arena's naming rights not yet known at that time.
+The company filed for chapter 11 bankruptcy on June 28, 2020, with a debt of $9 billion, with the effect on the arena's naming rights not then known.
 However, on April 20, 2021, the company terminated the deal as part of its corporate restructuring.
 The arena retained its name during the Thunder's search for a new sponsor.

-On July 27, 2021, it was announced that Paycom will acquire the naming rights for the arena for a 15-year period, renaming it Paycom Center.
+On July 27, 2021, it was announced that locally-based Paycom would acquire the naming rights for the arena for a 15-year period, renaming it Paycom Center.
+On July 14, 2025, it was announced that Paycom would end their naming rights deal when the Thunder move into their new arena in 2028.